Classic Kerala Tour

 Day 6 – Alleppey

 After breakfast you will be transferred to a fully furnished exotic houseboat, which will take you down Kerala’s serene backwaters.
 Watch and relax as rustic backwater life floats by, whilst treating yourself to a plate of backwater delicacies, prepared for you by your own personal chef.
+This is one of Kerala’s most stunningly beautiful and relaxing experiences.
 Overnight on the houseboat.

 Day 7 – Alleppey / Kovalam